-- 2.32 Compliance with paragraph 2.29 is not intended to prevent a firm giving advice in accordance with regulatory requirements30 to a third party in relation to investment products or services, including those supplied by an entity relevant to an engagement.
-In such circumstances, the firm considers the advocacy and self-interest threats that might be created by the provision of this advice where it gives rise to commission or similar payments by the entity to the firm and assesses whether any safeguards are required. - 2.33 Where a covered person becomes aware that a close family member has entered into one of the business relationships specified in paragraph 2.27, or any other business relationship that could impair independence, that person shall report the matter to the engagement partner to take appropriate action.
-If it is a close family member of the engagement partner or if the engagement partner is in doubt as to the action to be taken, the engagement partner shall resolve the matter through consultation with the Ethics Partner/Function. - 2.34 Where there are doubts as to whether a transaction or series of transactions are either in the ordinary course of business and on an arm's length basis or of such materiality that they constitute a threat to the integrity, objectivity or independence of the firm or covered persons, the engagement partner reports the issue: - to the Ethics Partner/Function, so that a decision can be made as to the appropriate action that needs to be taken to ensure that the matter is resolved; and - in the case of an engagement other than an investment circular reporting engagement, to those charged with governance of the entity, together with other significant facts and matters that bear upon the integrity, objectivity or independence of the firm and covered persons, to obtain their views on the matter.

-2.35 A firm shall not provide an engagement to any entity or person where that entity or person is in a position to influence the affairs of the firm or the performance of any engagement of the firm.

-- 2.36 This prohibition applies to: - (a) any entity that owns any significant part of the firm, or is an affiliate of such an entity; or - (b) any shareholder, director or other person in a position to direct the affairs of such an entity or its affiliate.
+- 2.30 Where a covered person becomes aware that a close family member has entered into one of the business relationships specified in paragraph 2.24, or any other business relationship that could impair independence, that person shall report the matter to the engagement partner to take appropriate action.
+If it is a close family member of the engagement partner or if the engagement partner is in doubt as to the action to be taken, the engagement partner shall resolve the matter through consultation with the Ethics Partner/Function. - 2.31 Where there are doubts as to whether a transaction or series of transactions are either in the ordinary course of business and on an arm's length basis or of such materiality that they constitute a threat to the integrity, objectivity or independence of the firm or covered persons, the engagement partner reports the issue: - to the Ethics Partner/Function, so that a decision can be made as to the appropriate action that needs to be taken to ensure that the matter is resolved; and - in the case of an engagement, to those charged with governance of the entity, together with other significant facts and matters that bear upon the integrity, objectivity or independence of the firm and covered persons, to obtain their views on the matter. - 2.32 A firm shall not provide an engagement to any entity or person where that entity or person is in a position to influence the affairs of the firm or the performance of any engagement of the firm. - 2.33 This prohibition applies to: - (a) any entity that owns any significant part of the firm, or is an affiliate of such an entity; or - (b) any shareholder, director or other person in a position to direct the affairs of such an entity or its affiliate.

-A significant ownership is one that carries the ability to influence materially the policy of an entity.31
+A significant ownership is one that carries the ability to influence materially the policy of an entity.25